top of page

 Kabryn Mattison, BS 2020: Technician for NC Wildlife Resources Commission

-Zackary Vegso, BS 2020: Graduate school at Humboldt State
+Zackary Vegso, BS 2020: Graduate school at the University of Tennessee

 Justus Hargett, BS 2020: Graduate school at Virginia Tech